Learn about Activity Based Costing (ABC) for cost-reduction

 ABC is an approach for measuring the real cost and performance of a business from the perspective of the resources consumed by the various activities executed to produce its products or services.
 It differs from more conventional costing methodologies that seek to apportion costs based on revenue contribution or production volumes.

-VCG Australia offers advisors who have experience and expertise in assisting organizations to undertake ABC reviews, implementing ABM, and maintaining related performance management systems.
+VCG Australia offers advisors who have experience and expertise in assisting organisations to undertake ABC reviews, implementing ABM, SAP implementation, ARIS consulting, and maintaining related performance management systems.

 VCG uses a proven methodology that delivers effective and reliable costing models that are not overly complicated, are efficient to maintain and can be integrated with existing corporate and management reporting systems.
 The transfer of skills to facilitate ownership and on-going maintenance of these models is a key feature of our approach.